How To Obtain An FFL License In Georgia

 In short the answer is a resounding NO. A Georgia gun trust is neither a person or a corporation and therefore will not be issued a Federal Firearms License.
 However, a trust can be the owner of a LLC or Corporation which in fact can apply for an FFL.
 Learn more about the benefits of having a gun trust here.

-As an FFL holder you must keep strict records of all transactions.
+Having a GA FFL license involves keeping strict records of all transactions.

 Each sale must be recorded and your paperwork will on occasion be audited by the BATFE.